coma007/hello-intellij/README.md

 Follow these steps to install the "hello-intellij" plugin:

-1. Download the JAR file from the [releases page](https://github.com/coma007/hello-intellij/blob/main/hello-intellij.jar).
+1. Download the JAR file from this [link](https://github.com/coma007/hello-intellij/blob/main/hello-intellij.jar).
 2. Open IntelliJ IDEA.
 3. Navigate to `File > Settings...` (or `IntelliJ IDEA > Preferences...` on macOS).
 4. In the Settings/Preferences dialog, choose `Plugins`.